MidHunterX/GNOSIS/README.md

 - [ ] Answer questions asked by other registered accounts in markdown
 - [ ] Answer questions asked by other registered accounts in audio
 - [ ] Answer questions asked by other registered accounts in video
+- [ ] Generate research materials with duckduckgo API

+### Navigation Related Requirements

 - [ ] Search for all questions and answers
 - [ ] Search for questions and answers based on Department
 - [ ] Explore questions based on Department

+### Extra Features

+- [x] Switch between Light mode and Dark mode
-- [ ] Generate research materials with duckduckgo API
+- [ ] Answer Code Syntax Highlighting with Pygments

 ## Technologies Used